DAWN OF THE PLANET OF THE APES

 Gary Oldman is somewhat wasted in the role of Dreyfus, the ineffectual leader of the humans in San Francisco.
 He doesn’t think to have their armoury well defended (spoiler alert: bad mistake), and eventually blows himself up for no very good reason that I could see.

-Although it seems that this film's main purpose is to pave the way for all-out war in the next instalment it does work well as a standalone film.
+Although it seems that this film's main purpose is to pave the way for all-out war in the next instalment it works well enough as a standalone film.

 Comments